 There are countless other linocut tools that you might want to pick up at some point, but I’ll list a few below.
 Most of these aren’t essential, but can improve your prints or make the experience more enjoyable.

 - Baren: Some linocut printmaking kits above come with a cheap baren and you can get by with a spoon for a while, but upgrading to an inexpensive Japanese bamboo baren is the next best thing to a full-fledged press.

 - Carbon transfer paper: Transfering your work onto a lino block doesn’t have to be complicated!
 This pack of 10 A3 sheets of carbon paper will last you a very long time.

 - Cutting mat: Self-healing cutting mats are great if you don’t want to damage your work surface.
 They come in many sizes, so get the biggest one that fits in your workspace.

 - Non-slip fabric: Non-slip surfaces are a great alternative to a bench hook for carving (in fact I prefer them).
-They can also prevent things from moving or rolling off the table while inking, and are an inexpensive addition to your stock of lino cutting tools.
+They can also prevent things from moving or rolling off the table while inking, and are an inexpensive addition to your stock of linocut tools and materials.

 - Palette knife: These are great for getting that last dollop of ink out of the tub and warming it up before rolling.
 They’re also cheap and come in a wide variety of sizes, but really any will work.

-That’s it for this list of essential printmaking tools for linoleum cut prints!
-Do you have any favorite lino carving tools, blocks, inks, or other products?
+That’s it for this list of essential printmaking tools for linoleum prints!
+Do you have any favorite linocut tools, blocks, inks, or other products?
 Let everyone know in the comments below!